Recognition of near-duplicate periodic patterns by continuous metrics with approximation guarantees: Continuous metrics on isometry classes of periodic sets in

-The metric $\EMD( I(S;\al), I(Q;\al) )$ has the advantage of being physically meaningful.
-Indeed, $\EMD$ is measured in the same units as coordinates of atoms, for example, in angstroms: 1$\angstrom=10^{-10}$m.
-In practice, any metric is used on a finite dataset.
-Hence we can easily take the reasonable upper bound of $\al$ from Lemma~\ref{lem:upper_bounds} for all given structures.
+The metric $\EMD( I(S;\al), I(Q;\al) )$ is measured in the same units as atomic coordinates, say in angstroms: 1$\angstrom=10^{-10}$m, and hence is physically meaningful.
+By Theorem~\ref{thm:continuity}, a small value $\de=\EMD( I(S;\al), I(Q;\al) )$ means that atoms of $S$ should be perturbed by at least $0.5\de$ on average for a complete match with $Q$.
+Since crystals are practically compared within a finite dataset, we can take any common upper bound of $\al(S)$ from Lemma~\ref{lem:upper_bounds}, also in Corollary~\ref{cor:metric}(b).